Nexus FAQ

 When will I learn if I have been accepted?

-Applicants will be notified of decisions the week of June 19, 2023.
-If invited to attend, you must accept your invitation by July 7, 2023 in order to participate in the conference.
+Applicants will be notified of decisions the week of June 16th, 2025.
+If invited to attend, you must accept your invitation by July 7, 2025 in order to participate in the workshop.

 Do I need to attend the entire conference?

-Yes, it is mandatory for participants to attend the entire conference.
+Yes, it is mandatory for participants to attend the entire workshop.

 What if I am confirmed to participate but have to change plans – do I get preference next year?

 Due to the high number of applicants, you are not automatically admitted to the workshop.
 However, your application will receive extra consideration.
 Please be reminded that attendance at all sessions of the conference is required.
-If you are aware that you are unable to fully participate in the conference schedule, please contact us as soon as possible so that another applicant may have the opportunity to participate.
+If you are aware that you are unable to fully participate in the conference schedule, please contact us as soon as possible.

 Does NextProf Nexus cover all of my travel expenses?